stellar/fca00c-asteroids/README.md

 on the leaderboard, and you can choose the file you wish to upload.
 We'll take care of everything else from there!

+> **Note:** The Soroban environment we run in our backend will limit your
+> contract invocation to 30 seconds of runtime, and `16_000_000_000` CPU cycles.
+> If your contract runs past these limits, your validation will fail.

 ## Useful Information

 ### `GameEngine` Initialization Parameters